A Boob’s Life

 This is our first night to relax and renew our romance.
 I try.
 First, I dab perfume behind my ears and unclip my damp chemo curls.
 Then I take a deep breath and look again.
 If I raise up my right shoulder and arch my back just so, my breasts are lush and round and almost even.
 But there’s no ignoring the truth.
 I pull a cotton nightgown over my head as fast as I can.
 Then I shove my towel so hard into the plastic hamper that the piece of crap falls over.

 My husband tears his eyes from the TV as I stomp into the bedroom.
 “You OK?”

 I snatch my phone from the cardboard moving box by the bed.
 “I have to call my doctor.”

-“Now?” he asks, over the swell of applause for The Tonight Show.
+“Now?” he asks, over the swell of applause for The Late Show.
 “Are you in pain?”

 Yes, I want to say, psychic pain.
 Then I realize the doctor’s answering service won’t consider that an emergency.
 When I shake my head, my husband smiles and pats the bed beside him.
 I surrender the phone and scooch over.
 He rubs my leg and glances back at the TV, where the host is mid-monologue.
 I start to relax.
 Then the host tells a boob joke about J-Lo.

 I turn to my husband who, to his credit, is not laughing.
 “This guy gets millions of dollars and that’s the best he can do?
 She’s the producer of a successful TV show.”